 The last thing you need when a loved one is in need of at home senior care is to be audited by the IRS.
 OK, it’s not exactly something anyone wants, but the short-term savings of hiring a helper under-the-table will be quickly overwhelmed by the costs of penalties and possibly legal fees if you are caught not paying required taxes.

 A home care agency like Endeavor In-Home Care will work with your budget and identify the best personnel to care for your family member in a home setting.
-And you will know that you and the care givers who are working in your home are in compliance with federal and local laws.
+And you will know that you and the caregivers who are working in your home are in compliance with federal and local laws.
 Our caregivers are fully bonded and insured, extensively trained, and background checked, for your peace of mind, while we take care of all of the necessary taxes, worker’s compensation, and oversight.

 Cities We Service